jamsocket/wasmbox/README.md

 - It's likely to be slower than native code, because it uses WebAssembly.
 - To provide a deterministic environment, access to anything outside the sandbox is blocked.
 The system clock is mocked to create a deterministic (but monotonically increasing) clock.
 Random entropy is not random, but comes from a seeded pseudo-random number generator.
 - To avoid unnecessary repetition, the state does not include the program module itself; it is up to the caller to ensure that the same WASM module that created a snapshot is running when the snapshot is restored.
+- Currently, the `WasmBoxHost` environment owns *everything* about the WebAssembly environment, including things which could be shared between instances.
+This is inefficient if you want to run many instances of the same module, for instance.
 - Probably lots of other things.